Tuwaiq-KotlinAndroid-DMM/Final-Capstone/README.md

 You are encouraged to use your imagination to make this application as nice and complete as you wish.
 Below are some ideas to guide you  (If they are applicable to your App), but you are not restricted to them:

-- Use multiple third party API's
+- Use any third party API's
 - Allow user to change app theme - light mode to Dark mode etc.
 - Include Pagination.
 - Let the user “star” or “favorite” certain items in your App, and see them in a separate list.